Bill Peden: Background

 Peden was born in Cessnock, New South Wales.
+Peden is a former car mechanic.

 Playing career

 Peden played in the 1997 ARL grand final victory over Manly-Warringah which was the club's first premiership.
 The game is remembered for Darren Albert scoring under the posts in the final 10 seconds of the game after receiving an inside ball from Andrew Johns.